GSA/challenges-and-prizes/_all-challenges/1098-first-responder-uas-endurance-challenge-1.md

 ### Rules

-See the [official rules document]({{site.baseurl}}/assets/netlify-uploads/updated-official-rules-pscr-first-responder-uas-endurance-challenge-august2020.pdf)for details on all aspects of the challenge.
+See the [official rules document]({{site.baseurl}}/assets/netlify-uploads/updated-official-rules-pscr-first-responder-uas-endurance-challenge-august2020.pdf) for details on all aspects of the challenge.

 ### Judging Criteria